-- Menus, options, icons, fields, and text boxes on the screen will be bold (e.g. the Help icon). - Clickable buttons will be bold and within brackets (e.g. the [OK] button). - Clickable links will be bold and underlined (e.g. the Edit link). - Directory names, commands, and examples of editing program files will appear in Courier New font. - Some screen captures have been cropped for emphasis or descriptive purposes. - This symbol denotes an important note or warning. - This symbol denotes optional advice that can help you save time. - This symbol denotes a new feature for LISTSERV 15.5.
+- Menus, options, icons, fields, and text boxes on the screen will be bold (e.g. the Help icon). - Clickable buttons will be bold and within brackets (e.g. the [OK] button). - Clickable links will be bold and underlined (e.g. the Edit link). - Directory names, commands, and examples of editing program files will appear in Courier New font. - Some screen captures have been cropped for emphasis or descriptive purposes. - This symbol denotes a new feature for LISTSERV 16.0.

-Editorial Note - New Version Numbering
+Editorial Note - Version Numbering

-With this release, L-Soft is aligning LISTSERV's version numbering with the rest of the e-mail industry.
+L-Soft previously aligned LISTSERV's version numbering with the rest of the email industry.
 There have been 51 released versions of LISTSERV since 1986 - 15 major upgrades and 36 minor releases.
 Version 1.8e in the "traditional" numbering system corresponds to 14.0.
-The present update is version 15.5.
+The present update is version 16.0.